 What is a Degenerating Fibroid?

-To understand what causes a degenerating fibroid, you first need to know a little about how fibroids grow.
-They’re non-cancerous tumors that grow in the uterus and expand in response to increased estrogen levels.
 Fibroids are made up of living cells and require oxygen and other nutrients in the blood to live.
-They receive the nutrients they need through a uterine artery and attached blood vessels.
+They receive these nutrients through a uterine artery and attached blood vessels.

 A fibroid starts to degenerate when it stops receiving enough nutrients from its blood supply.
-This situation can happen after a period of accelerated growth or as a result of a twisted stalk or a change in the uterus that has blocked the fibroid’s blood supply, which can occur during pregnancy.
+This can develop after a period of rapid growth, or due to a change in the uterus, that has blocked the fibroid’s blood supply.
 Without nutrients, the cells die off until the tumor is a more sustainable size.
-This cell death and the chemicals released in the process are what cause pain during fibroid degeneration.
+This cell death and the chemicals released cause pain during fibroid degeneration.

-Though fibroid degeneration occurs naturally and rarely leads to health complications, it can certainly cause discomfort and other concerns if not treated.
+Though fibroid degeneration occurs naturally and rarely leads to health complications, it can cause discomfort and other concerns if not treated.
 The good news is that when you recognize the symptoms, you can seek help from a medical professional.
-If you think you have uterine fibroids, watch for the following symptoms of degeneration:
+If you think you have uterine fibroids, watch for the following fibroid degeneration symptoms.

 - Acute pain: The most common symptom of a degenerating fibroid is acute pelvic pain focused on the site of the fibroid.
 You may experience it as a sharp pain in the abdomen accompanied by swelling.
 This symptom can last from a few days to a few weeks.

-- Chronic pain: People with fibroids sometimes experience less severe, lasting pelvic pain as a result of fibroid degeneration.
+- Chronic pain: People with fibroids sometimes experience less severe, lasting pelvic pain due to fibroid degeneration.
 Though this symptom may seem less significant, don’t ignore it — treatment for fibroids could significantly improve your comfort and quality of life.

-- Bleeding: In rare cases, a degenerating fibroid may cause severe bleeding.
+- Bleeding: Less commonly, a symptom of fibroid degeneration may cause severe bleeding.
 You should seek immediate care for abnormally heavy bleeding, even if it occurs during your period.

 Symptoms of fibroid degeneration can be difficult to manage.
-Thankfully, treatment can keep pain under control and help you live a more fulfilling life.
+Treatment can keep pain under control and help you live a more fulfilling life.

-In the short term, you can manage a degenerating fibroid by taking an NSAID medication, such as ibuprofen.
-However, you should notify your primary physician or fibroid specialist if your symptoms begin to worsen or you notice significant changes.
+Pain from a degenerating fibroid can be managed temporarily by taking an NSAID medication, such as ibuprofen.
+However, you should notify your primary physician or fibroid specialist if your symptoms worsen or you notice significant changes.